 Pros and cons of negative testing

 Like all other testing techniques, there are pros and cons for negative testing mainly based on the 'where', 'when' and 'how' to use.
-Let's take a look on this.
+Let's take a look at this.

 - As we all know negative testing is very important to ensure the quality of a product.
 A good quality product is a zero vulnerability product, to ensure that negative testing is very important.